wentzien/cocalc-docker/README.md

 NOTE: A project having sudo access is completely unrelated to a user in CoCAlc being an admin.
 Neither implies the the other.

+NOTE: You can also use `visudo` to edit the file (which is better), or `EDITOR=emacs visudo` to edit it using emacs.

-NOTE: Obviously having a user able to run as root in a Docker container introduces additional security issues.
+WARNING: Obviously having a user able to run as root in a Docker container introduces additional security issues.

 ### Reset a user's password